verscorp/convicted-site-files/news/first-test-news.md

 Whitelist will last up to 5000 participants in the discord server.
 After that we'll let you know how to get your NFT.

 >Q: How do I invite people to the discord server?

 >A: https://support.discord.com/hc/en-us/articles/204155938-How-do-I-invite-friends-to-my-server-

 >Q: How do I check how many people I invited?

 >A: To check how many invited friends we have a specific channel invites, in which there are two commands:

-invites - the number of users you invited.
+/invites - th number of users you invited.

-leaderboard invites - the table of leaders.
+/leaderboard invites - the table of leaders.

 (It is important that the invited user is a person who has not left the server during the whole period of the whitelist - "regular").